MP Estate Planning UK

 Planning for Property Disposition

-Effective planning can help minimise inheritance tax liabilities.
-For example, gifting your property or placing it in a trust can be strategies to consider.
-Our team can help you protect your family finances and assets by providing guidance on the best strategies for your situation.
+Our team can help you protect your family finances and assets by providing guidance on the best strategies for your situation — whether that’s a simple will-based plan or a comprehensive trust arrangement.

 Strategies for Business Owners

 Protecting your business legacy requires careful planning, especially when it comes to navigating UK inheritance tax rules.
-As a business owner, you’re not just concerned about the present success of your company, but also its future legacy.
-Our team is here to guide you through the complexities of inheritance tax planning, ensuring that your hard-earned assets are passed down efficiently to your loved ones.
+As a business owner, you’re not just concerned about the present success of your company, but also ensuring it can be passed on intact to the next generation.
+With the upcoming changes to Business Property Relief from April 2026, planning has never been more urgent.

-One of the key strategies for reducing inheritance tax liabilities is understanding and utilizing Business Property Relief (BPR).
-BPR can significantly reduce the inheritance tax payable on your business assets, but it’s crucial to understand how to qualify for this relief.
+One of the key strategies for reducing inheritance tax liabilities is understanding and utilising Business Property Relief (BPR).
+BPR can significantly reduce the IHT payable on your business assets — but it’s crucial to understand both the qualifying criteria and the new limitations that are coming into force.

 Business Property Relief Explained